And it came to pass, when king Hezekiah heard it, that he rent his clothes, and

-And Isaiah said unto them, Thus shall ye say to your master, Thus saith the LORD,
+And Isaiah said unto them, Thus shall ye say unto your master, Thus saith the LORD,

-Be not afraid of the words which thou hast heard, with which the servants of the king
+Be not afraid of the words that thou hast heard, wherewith the servants of the king of

-Behold, I will send a blast upon him, and he shall hear a rumour, and shall return
+Behold, I will send a blast upon him, and he shall hear a rumour, and return to his

 So Rabshakeh returned, and found the king of Assyria warring against Libnah: for he